 Instead, with investments, I only put a certain percentage of my account into each asset, typically about 2% to 5% for individual investment stocks, and 10% to 20% for index ETFs.
 I pick a handful of index funds and determine what percentage of my account I will allocate to each fund.

 The more niche the index ETF, the less capital I give it.
 The more diversified the fund, the more capital I give it.
-For example, a technology fund I may allocate 10% of my account, while an S&P 500 ETF may get 20%.
+For example, to a technology fund I may allocate 10% of my account, while an S&P 500 ETF may get 20%.
 An individual stock may only get 2% or 3% of the capital, for example.

 Even if a stock plummets all the way to zero, I still only lose a small percentage of my account.
 But I don’t use stop losses to control risk any further because these are long-term holds and I don’t want to waste time or fees jumping in and out of positions.
 That said, with individual stocks, I may get out of a position if the reason I bought the company is gone (they are no longer growing, for example).

 I also like this approach because it diversifies my strategies.
 When I day trade and swing trade I am capturing short-term price moves and moving in and out of the market.
-With this investment account, I am staying invested, capitalizing on longer-term trends, which makes money with barely any effort.
+With this investment account, I am staying invested, capitalizing on longer-term trends, which make money with barely any effort.

 What is the formula for the 1% Risk Rule?